Frequently Asked Questions

 Q: Will my favourite character get a book?

 A: At present, I have no plans to write about side characters from my previous books.
-My schedule for the next five years is focused on a brand-new world with a new cast of characters… but beyond that, I never say never.
+My schedule for the next five years is focused on brand-new worlds with new characters… but beyond that, I never say never.

-Q: Why can’t I find copies of your earlier books?
+Q: Why can’t I buy some Talia Hibbert books?

 A: When I started out as an author, I was a final-year uni student desperately trying to get my career off the ground before my student loan dried up.
-As a result, I wrote a book a month for the first year of my career, learning about my own tastes, as well as book marketing, along the way.
+As a result, I wrote a book a month for the first year of my career, learning my own taste and strengths along the way.

 As my career has matured, some of my books have been given new titles because the old ones were objectively terrible.
-And some of my books—the ones that probably would’ve stayed in a box under my bed if I hadn’t been so hungry—are no longer available because they no longer feel appropriate to the author I’ve become.
+And some of my books (the ones that probably would’ve stayed in a box under my bed if I hadn’t been so hungry) are no longer available because they no longer feel appropriate to the author I’ve become.
+Sorry!

 Personal